Jointer Safety Rules

 Knowledge of emergency procedures is critical.
 Keep a first aid kit nearby and ensure it is well-stocked.
 Understand the steps to follow in case of an incident, such as applying pressure to wounds or immobilizing an injury.
 Ensure everyone in the workshop knows the location of the nearest emergency exit and how to shut down the machine quickly.

-• Locate and communicate the position of emergency exits.
+- Locate and communicate the position of emergency exits and the machine shutoff.

-Safety with a jointer involves awareness, preparation, and adhering to fundamental rules.
+Safety with a jointer involves awareness, preparation, and adhering to fundamental rules every single session without exception.
 Every woodworking task presents different challenges, so continually adapt safety practices to match the material, project requirement, and workspace layout.
-This vigilance and care make woodworking not only more productive but significantly safer.
+This vigilance and care make woodworking not only more productive but significantly safer over the long run.